A Handful of Dust (film)

 A Handful of Dust is a 1988 British film directed by Charles Sturridge, based on the 1934 novel of the same name by Evelyn Waugh.
 It stars James Wilby and Kristin Scott Thomas.
+Originally conceived as a television project, it was the first feature film financed by London Weekend Television.

 It was nominated at the 61st Academy Awards for Best Costume (Jane Robinson), losing to Dangerous Liaisons.
 Judi Dench won the BAFTA Award for Best Supporting Actress.

 Plot

+For English country gentleman, Tony Last, his ancestral home, Hetton Abbey, is his life.
+He is blissfully happy with his quiet existence there, and oblivious to the discontent of his wife Brenda.
+Brenda begins an affair with social climber John Beaver.
+Tony is oblivious.
+Brenda even manages to persuade him to rent a flat in London, unaware she uses it as a love nest with Beaver.